srogers909/soccer-documentation/README.md

-# ⚽ Soccer Engine Dart - Complete Documentation
+# ⚽ Soccer Manager Sim - Complete Documentation

 Welcome to the comprehensive documentation hub for the **Soccer Engine Dart** ecosystem - a sophisticated, multi-component soccer simulation and management platform built with Dart/Flutter using Test-Driven Development methodology.